Joey Thomas

-Joseph Elleweyn Thomas (born August 29, 1980) is an American former professional football cornerback who played in the National Football League (NFL) and Canadian Football League (CFL).
+Joseph Elleweyn Thomas (born August 29, 1980) is an American former professional football player who was a cornerback in the National Football League (NFL) and Canadian Football League (CFL).
 He was selected by the Green Bay Packers in the third round of the 2004 NFL draft.
-He played college football at Montana State.
+He played college football for the Montana State Bobcats.

 Thomas was also a member of the New Orleans Saints, Dallas Cowboys, Edmonton Eskimos, Miami Dolphins and Oakland Raiders.

 The past few years, Thomas was the head football coach at Ballard High School in Seattle, Washington.
 However, he decided to become the head coach at Garfield High School in Seattle.

 Early life

-Thomas attended Kennedy Catholic High School in Burien, Washington and was a student and a letterman in football.
+Thomas attended Kennedy Catholic High School in Burien, Washington, and was a student and a letterman in football.
 In football, he played quarterback and defensive back, and as a quarterback, he was a two-time All-Area selection and a two-time All-State selection.
 As a junior defensive back, he had eight interceptions, which ranked second in the state.
 Thomas graduated from John F.Kennedy High School in 1999.